supertopoz/google-doc-addon-document-copy/README.md

 # Purpose
 * To provide an add-on to Google docs for TAs to complete their reminders.
-Two tool run once the reminder documents are created.
+Two microservices run once the reminder documents are created.
 * The tool is a Google document addon which picks up data from several sources and copies that data into a new document (AKA Reminder).
+* The data consists of images, text and tables etc.

 # Life cycle